 Skip to content

-Short answer: yes, and deliberately no. Tollgate calculates ROI explicitly up front — as NPV, IRR and a payback date in the financial case — because that number is the target you’re committing to.
-What it does not do is keep a live, recomputed “actual ROI” running inside the tool as the governance signal.
-The forward number is a benchmark to steer against; it isn’t a scoreboard the tool maintains.
+Tollgate computes the ROI-family metrics explicitly — NPV, IRR and payback — in the financial case.
+Those numbers are the target you commit to.
+What it deliberately does not do is keep a live “realised ROI” score that updates itself through delivery as the governance signal.
+The forward number is a benchmark to steer against.
+It is not a scoreboard the tool keeps ticking.

-Through delivery, that target is one of the measures your outcome status and confidence are tested against — alongside the other things the case describes: the outcome statement, KPIs, and adoption.
-It’s a reference line you steer against, not a live tally.
+Through delivery, your outcome status and confidence are tested against that target, alongside the rest of the case: the outcome statement, the KPIs, adoption.
+It’s a reference line you steer by, not a live tally the tool recomputes for you.

 See Build or attach a financial case for how the NPV/IRR/payback figures are produced.

-What Tollgate will not do is emit a single realised ROI — a variance percentage of actual-versus-expected return, recomputed and shown with a green tick.
+What Tollgate will not emit is a single realised ROI.
+That is a variance of actual against expected, recomputed as delivery proceeds and shown with a green tick.
 On a real technology investment that number is false precision, for three reasons:

 The case file carries both the computed figures and the words.
 Two prose artefacts sit beside the financial case:

-• Return realised, as judged by the sponsor — authored at the twelve-month Realisation verdict, in prose, by the person who signed the cheque.
+• Return realised — authored at the Realisation verdict, in prose, by the person who signed the cheque.

-At realisation the NPV/IRR target is the benchmark; the verdict is the prose pair — what we said beside what we got — not a variance percentage against the target.
-When the next sponsor searches for prior investments of a similar shape, those two paragraphs (next to the original financial case) tell them far more than “ROI: 112%” ever could.
+At realisation the NPV/IRR/payback target is the benchmark.
+The verdict is the prose pair — what we said beside what we got — not a variance percentage.
+When the next sponsor searches for prior investments of a similar shape, those two paragraphs tell them far more than “ROI: 112%” ever could.
+They sit next to the original financial case.

-At the verdict, the sponsor declares Realised, NotRealised, or “not ready yet”.
-That declaration — a named, accountable human putting their judgement on the record, against the target they were given — is the governance act.
-Tollgate’s job is to put what we said next to what we got and make the judgement easy to make and impossible to lose.
+At the verdict the sponsor declares Realised, NotRealised, or not ready yet.
+That declaration is the governance act: a named, accountable person puts their judgement on the record, against the target they were given.
+Tollgate’s job is to put what we said next to what we got, then keep that judgement quick to make and impossible to lose.
 It doesn’t dress an estimate up as a measurement to make the judgement for the sponsor.

-This is the same instinct as the rest of the method: above the line, Tollgate surfaces the case file — numbers and words — and lets the accountable person decide.
+This is the same instinct as the rest of the method.
+Above the line, Tollgate surfaces the case file — the numbers and the words — and lets the accountable person decide.

 Failures are preserved more carefully than successes